- Chart

 Strengths

-- Significant recurring revenue from membership fees.
+- Significant profitability from membership fees

 Weaknesses

-- Limited product selection compared to traditional retailers.
+- Limited product selection compared to traditional retailers

 Opportunities